Find Affordable College Courses

 $6,408 Average Tuition & Fees

-Glen Oaks Community College came in at #8 in this year’s edition of the Best Value Liberal Arts & Humanities Schools in the Great Lakes Region ranking.
-Located in the rural area of Centreville, GOCC is a public school with a small student population.
+Glen Oaks Community College ranked #8 on this year’s Best Value Liberal Arts & Humanities Schools in the Great Lakes Region list.
+Located in the rural area of Centreville, GOCC is a public college with a small student population.

-GOCC undergraduate students pay an average of $6,408 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at GOCC are $6,408 a year.
 The average amount in student loans that liberal arts / sciences and humanities majors at GOCC take out is $7,750.

-Read full report on Liberal Arts / Sciences & Humanities at Glen Oaks Community College
+Full Liberal Arts / Sciences & Humanities at Glen Oaks Community College Report

 $6,505 Average Tuition & Fees

-University of Akron Wayne College did quite well in this year’s ranking of the best value schools for liberal arts / sciences and humanities students.
-It came in at #9 on the list.
+With a ranking of #9, University of Akron Wayne College did quite well on this year’s best value schools for liberal arts / sciences and humanities students.
 Located in the rural area of Orrville, University of Akron Wayne College is a public school with a small student population.

-The average tuition and fees for an out-of-state undergraduate student at University of Akron Wayne College are $6,505 a year.
+University of Akron Wayne College undergraduate students pay an average of $6,505 in tuition and fees each year.
 The average amount in student loans that liberal arts / sciences and humanities majors at University of Akron Wayne College take out is $30,625.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $302.

 #10